Mousa96/optimization-project/README.md

 # optimization-project
 Udacity FEND Opt.
 Project
 # Project Explanation
-We've been provided with a website that contains a lot of performance issue and the goal is to:
+We've been provided with a website that contains a lot of performance issues and the goal is to:
 1. index.html achieves a PageSpeed score of at least 90 for Mobile and Desktop.
 1. Optimizations made to views/js/main.js make views/pizza.html render with a consistent frame-rate at 60fps when scrolling.
 1. Time to resize pizzas is less than 5 ms using the pizza size slider on the views/pizza.html page.
 Resize time is shown in the browser developer tools.